Reviews13 min read

 A free AI tool for a small business, in this review, is software that meets four conditions: the free tier has no expiration date (not a 14-day trial), the free tier produces a usable output (no watermark, no resolution lock, no feature gating that makes the output unusable), the free tier covers at least one hour of weekly small business use without hitting limits, and the tool has been continuously available in 2026 (not in beta, not on a deprecation timeline).
 Tools that fail any of these conditions are excluded from this list — even if they show up elsewhere as "free AI tools."

-In our review process across two full quarters of testing with three small businesses, the nine tools below were the ones we kept using past the four-week mark.
-The tools we tried and dropped (15 of them) failed for one of three reasons: the free tier hit a hard usage limit within the first week, the output quality was below what could be edited into something publishable, or the tool was deprecated by the vendor mid-review.
+The nine tools below are the ones whose free tiers genuinely cover small business workflows past the four-week mark.
+Tools that didn't make this list (about 15 of them) failed for one of three reasons: the free tier hit a hard usage cap within the first week of typical owner-operator use, the output quality was below what could be edited into something publishable, or the vendor moved the tool toward a paid-only model mid-review.

 What this is not: an exhaustive list of every free AI tool that exists.
-It is the list we have personally used, in the workflows we cover on this site, with the catches we hit in practice.
-The methodology behind every review on this site is documented on the How We Test page.
+It is a ranked review of the free tiers that fit the workflows this site covers, with the catches named.
+The methodology behind every review on this site is documented on the How We Research page.

 Why this review matters